BenWehrend/flashcards/README.md

 ## What I used to create the game:

-This game is made from Javascript in VSCode Select.
+I made this game using Javascript in VSCode Select.

 ## Running The Game